 Montreal, Canada, May 4, 2017 – Fortuna Fix Inc., (“Fortuna”), a private, clinical-stage biotech company is aiming to be the first to eliminate the need for embryonic and fetal stem cells by using direct reprogramming of autologous cells to treat neurodegenerative diseases.
 Fortuna announced today the launch of its Scientific Advisory Board (“SAB”) with Professor Michael Fehlings, MD, PhD, Father Kevin FitzGerald, S.J., PhD, COL (R) Dallas Hack, MD, MPH, and Professor James Giordano, PhD.
 [Read more…]

-While our other global strategic reports provide targeted analysis of a single stem cell type, “Stem Cell Research Products – Opportunities, Tools, & Technologies” is an overview report that evaluates strategies across the entire stem cell product spectrum, with emphasis on opportunities for research product development.
+“Stem Cell Research Products – Opportunities, Tools, & Technologies” is a global strategic report report that evaluates opportunities across the entire stem cell product spectrum, with emphasis on opportunities for research product development.
 [Read more…]

 What do we know of the safety and efficacy of stem cell therapeutics?